Siouxland Forecast: June 25, 2020

 Tonight we’ll have thunderstorms move into the region around 9 PM and stick around through Friday morning.
 There’s a small chance of severe weather locally with the best ingredients for strong storms looking to be west of our region.
-Far western Siouxland counties – Bon Homme and Hutchinson counties in South Dakota plus Holt and Boyd counties in Nebraska – have a Severe Thunderstorm Watch out until 11 PM.
+Far western Siouxland counties – Bon Homme, Hutchinson, Lincoln, and Turner counties in South Dakota plus Holt and Boyd counties in Nebraska – have a Severe Thunderstorm Watch out until 11 PM.
 The low temperature will fall to 70°.

 Friday we’ve got a chance of seeing a few thunderstorms redevelop.
 It’ll be partly cloudy and slightly cooler with a high of 85°.